dan-r/developer-challenge/README.md

 # Developer Challenge

-A DApp that tracks flights for an airline and provides a user and administrator interface.
-All data is held on-chain.
+This project is a DApp to track flights for an airline.
+It provides both a user and administrator interface, with all data stored on-chain.

 ## Stack
-* React Frontend
+* Frontend: React
-* Express Backend
+* Backend: Express
-* Smart contract written in Solidity
+* Smart Contract: Solidity
-* Uses Hyperledger FireFly to interact with the blockchain
+* Blockchain Interaction: Hyperledger FireFly

 ## Operation
 The DApp has the same components as the provided developer-challenge repo so to get it running: